 What is good portfolio governance?

-Optimizing your investment portfolio to access opportunities and mitigate risks is only one part of achieving your long-term objectives.
-Ensuring you have a robust operational structure and processes in place is essential to your organization’s ability to navigate good times and bad.
+Optimising your investment portfolio to access opportunities and mitigate risks is only one part of achieving your long-term objectives.
+Ensuring you have a robust operational structure and processes in place is essential to your organisation’s ability to navigate good times and bad.

 Having a strong governance framework can help streamline your decision-making and potentially give you an important advantage when investing.
 This means delegating tasks to experienced, specialist teams either internally or externally, whilst maintaining clear reporting lines, forming the base from which you can build out your strategy and portfolio.